open-contracting/standard/docs/guidance/map/pre-qualification.md

 > ...identify, prior to solicitation, a **limited number** of suppliers or contractors that best meet the qualification criteria for the procurement concerned.

 Pre-selection follows the same process as pre-qualification, with some additional requirements.
 The invitation to pre-qualify needs to specify how many potential suppliers the buyer or procuring entity will later request proposals from.
-The invitation also needs to specify how the procuring entity will select the potential suppliers to request proposals from.
+The invitation also needs to specify how the buyer or procuring entity will select the potential suppliers to request proposals from.

 ```{note}
 The European Union’s restricted procedure, competitive procedure with negotiation, competitive dialogue procedure and innovation partnership all permit the use of pre-selection (see Article 65, [Directive 2014/24/EU](https://eur-lex.europa.eu/eli/dir/2014/24/oj)).